 Asbestos has been used for hundreds of years in many applications, from buildings, equipment, vehicles, and more.
-It has a lot of properties that makes it ideal for numerous industries, such as its ease of use, heat and fire resistance, and affordability.
-The downside to asbestos, and what was unknown to many people until several decades ago, is that exposure to it and inhaling its fibers can make you extremely sick.
+It has a lot of properties that made it ideal for industries, such as its ease of use, heat and fire resistance, and affordability.
+The downside to asbestos is that exposure to it can make you extremely sick.

 The Dangers of Asbestos and Where It’s Found

-Asbestos is a naturally-occurring mineral, mined from the earth, but it’s a dangerous mineral that’s been linked to life-threatening illnesses such as malignant mesothelioma and asbestos-related lung cancer.
+Asbestos is a naturally-occurring set of minerals mined from the earth, but it’s dangerous and has been linked to life-threatening illnesses such as malignant mesothelioma and asbestos-related lung cancer.
 Yet, since asbestos resists fire, heat, electricity, and many chemicals, it’s been used in many applications over the years.
 In fact, there’s record of its use dating back to ancient times.

 In modern times, asbestos was used extensively as insulation in homes and on ships, specifically the materials used to make vinyl flooring, roofing tiles, siding, paint, and patching compound.
 It was also used in heat-resistant fabrics, around steam pipes, and in car brakes and clutches.
 These are some of the places you may still find asbestos today, especially in older buildings and homes.

 Asbestos isn’t currently banned in the U.S., despite popular belief.
-However, it has to be used in a way that won’t put people at risk, whether that means a family in a home or workers in an industrial setting.
-Manufacturers that can only use a fraction of the amount of asbestos that was previously used before strict regulations were enforced.
+However, it has to be used in the most safe way.
+Manufacturers can only use a fraction of the amount of asbestos that was previously used before strict regulations were enforced.

 Asbestos and the National Emissions Standards for Hazardous Air Pollutants (NESHAP)